bbusemeyer/research_tools/pages/module.md

 To use custom modules, add the path to the module files to your `MODULEPATH` e.g.
 `export MODULEPATH=~pyang/soft/modulefiles:$MODULEPATH`

+## Modules collections
-*Modules collections*: save the state of your modules. module save, restore.
+Save the state of your modules. module save, restore.
 Can use when you only need the module loads.
 Try setting up some modules and doing:
 ```
 module save test